-The Penguin Tetra is native to Peru and Brazil, found in the upper Amazon basin’s backwaters, flood plains, and tributaries.
-Penguin Tetras, the scientific name Thayeria boehlkei, are micro predators that feast on small crustaceans, insects, and worms.
+The penguin tetra is native to Peru and Brazil, found in the upper Amazon basin’s backwaters, flood plains, and tributaries.
+Penguin tetras (scientific name Thayeria boehlkei) are micro predators that feast on small crustaceans, insects, and worms.

-However, like me and chocolate cake, it’s hard for Penguin Tetras to resist a flowing fin, so you may want to skip fish with flowing tails unless you have a large enough tank that they can keep their distance.
+However, it’s hard for penguin tetras to resist a flowing fin, so you may want to skip fish with flowing tails unless you have a large enough tank that they can keep their distance.